 The first step to practicing feng shui outside your own home is, thankfully, also the easiest: painting your front door.

-Painting your front door is an important step as your front door serves as the threshold both to and from your home and, as such, will determine the type of energy which you will be carrying with you into and out of your home.
+Painting your front door is an important step.
+Your front door serves as the threshold both to and from your home.
+Moreover, it will determine the type of energy which you will be carrying with you into and out of your home.

 When you’re done painting your front door, it’s time to make sure the entryway surrounding it is also conducive to the proper flow of chi.

-You can accomplish this mainly by cleaning up around your door (both inside and out!) and replace anything like broken pots and dim light bulbs.
-Also, be sure to only enter and exit through your front door; not only have you put some work into it by now but other less cared for entrances/exits won’t be anywhere near as good when it comes to taking good chi with you and leaving any bad chi where it belongs: at the door.
+You can accomplish this mainly by cleaning up around your door, inside and outside!
+Replace anything like broken pots and dim light bulbs.
+Also, be sure to only enter and exit through your front door.
+Not only have you put some work into it by now but other entrances/exits won’t be anywhere near as good when it comes to taking good chi with you and leaving any bad chi where it belongs: at the door.

 Backyard Ideas to Get You Started